OPS Connections and Prices Database

 The OPS Database is continuously improved through contributions from Sustainable Ships, its members and partners, ports, ship operators, engineers, and infrastructure developers.
 Our goal is to build a reliable reference for shore power projects and prices where available, using real operational data, and validated industry insights, based on publicly available information.

 These contributions improve the accuracy of our modelling and the tools we build for members and partners.
 Please note that the database (or curated parts of it) may later be offered as a maintained commercial product, and tailored updates or support may be provided on an hourly basis to fund ongoing verification and upkeep.
-During the current development phase, however, anyone who helps improve the dataset through verified contributions will receive access to the current version as part of this collaboration.

 Submitted information may be used in aggregated or anonymised form to improve Sustainable Ships tools and research outputs.